-It is understandable that as a teenager, you don’t have all this money to throw on seeing a skin specialist, so you are often left to scrape for information from the internet or trusting your friends to recommend a skincare product for you.
+I can understand as a teenager, you don’t have all money to throw on seeing a skin specialist, thus so you are often left to scrape information from the internet or, trusting your friends to recommend a skincare product for you.

-However, even though you and your friends are going through puberty together, chances are your skin is looking and feeling a bit different than theirs.
+What you need to know here is that even though you and your friends are (probably) going through puberty together, chances are your skin is looking and feeling a bit different than theirs.

 It is crucial to know your skin type before you start purchasing skincare products.
 The reason for this is that a skincare routine that is suitable for oily skin will not work effectively for dry skin.

 Luckily for you, this is not as confusing as it might sound at first because there are three most common skin types during puberty:

 Dry skin is the flaky skin type that feels somewhat rough and itchy and it often looks dull.
 It has very small, almost invisible pores and even after waking up in the morning, the skin feels tight and uncomfortable.

 Dry skin needs extra moisturization to stay smooth and hydrated.

 If you have determined that you have dry skin, avoid washing it with soap and use a gentle cleanser instead.
 Also, make sure to moisturize at least twice a day with a rich and thick moisturizer.

 Combination skin usually means that certain areas of your face get a little more oily than other areas.
 For example, you may notice oiliness in areas such as the chin, nose, and forehead, which is also known as the T-zone, while your cheeks may be drier.

 In this case, you still need to make sure that you are providing an adequate amount of moisture to the dry areas, while not making your T-zone too greasy.